2019 CIK Season Preview: Specialists to Watch

 2. David Kemp, Andover – One of the country’s best kickers, Kemp enjoyed a superb sophomore season with 18 of 19 on extra points and 13 of 21 on field goals with a long of 54 yards, three off the all-time state record for longest made field goal, according to Kansas Sports Hall of Fame.
 Andover went 3-6 in 5A, though could definitely be a breakout team this fall with quarterback Eli Fahnestock, running back Peyton Henry, 82 percent of its receptions and its top-four tacklers returning.
 Kemp paced Kansas in field goals made in 2018, according to MaxPreps.
 He was a MaxPreps Freshman All-American after he went 7 of 11 on field goals with 48 touchbacks.
 Kemp has earned interest from many Power 5 schools.

 3. Will Huggins, Shawnee Mission South – Huggins has committed to KU to play tight end and also made a 50-yard field goal in 2018.
 He averaged 37.5 per punt, one of the state’s leading marks.
 The 6-foot-6, 234-pound Huggins is ranked as the No. 12 prospect in the state by 247 Sports.
-He delivered 26 catches with 436 yards and three scores.
+He delivered 515 yards and six scores.
 Huggins was 11 of 12 on extra points and 3 of 4 on field goals.

 5. Dasan McCullough, Blue Valley North – A 6-foot-4, 205-pound sophomore, McCullough is the son of Kansas City Chiefs’ running backs coach Deland McCullough, a former NFL player with the Cincinnati Bengals and the subject of a well-known, award-winning ESPN story in 2018.
 Dasan is ranked as the state’s top recruit for the Class of 2022 by 247 Sports.
 McCullough is listed an Athlete by 247 and already has many Division I Power 5 offers, including Georgia, Nebraska, Penn State, USC and Utah.
 Western Illinois offered before McCullough even played a collegiate game.
 His father and older brother played at Miami Ohio.
 He had limited high school statistics as a freshman.
 McCullough will likely play defense for BVN, the defending Class 6A runner-up to Derby, though could see time in multiple roles as BVN graduated the majority of its key skill players.